ansys/api-eigen-example/doc/source/index.rst

 ------------
-The API Eigen example package is a simple project which intends to show PyAnsys users and developers the differences existing between API REST communication protocol and the well-known gRPC protocol, extensively used throught the PyAnsys community.
+The API Eigen example package is a simple project which intends to show PyAnsys users and developers the differences existing between API REST communication protocol and the well-known gRPC protocol, extensively used through the PyAnsys community.

 The main goal of this demo is to expose the `Eigen library <https://eigen.tuxfamily.org/index.php?title=Main_Page>` to end users via a client-server interaction, which may be implemented using API REST or gRPC communication protocols.